the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 The `Component` class encapsulates all the implementation details of a React component, which allows developers to use classes as components in React.

 Methods exposed by a React `Component` are its public interface.
 One of these methods must be overridden, while the others don't need to be overridden.
 You will learn about these when we discuss lifecycle methods later.
 The `render()` method has to be overridden, because it defines the output of a React `Component`, so it must be defined.
 These are the basics of JavaScript ES6 classes, and how they are used in React to extend them to components.

 ### Exercises:

 * Read about [ES6 classes](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes)
 * Read about [JavaScript fundamentals before learning React](https://www.robinwieruch.de/javascript-fundamentals-react-requirements/)

-* * *
+{pagebreak}

 Congratulations, you have learned to bootstrap your first React application!
 Let's recap:

 * **React**
   * Create-react-app bootstraps a React application
   * JSX mixes up HTML and JavaScript to define the output of React components in their render methods
   * Components, instances, and elements are different items in React
   * `ReactDOM.render()` is an entry point for a React application to hook React into the DOM